Jim Paciorek

 James Joseph Paciorek (born June 7, 1960) is an American former professional baseball player.
-He played first base, third base, and outfield for the Milwaukee Brewers of Major League Baseball (MLB).
+He played first base, third base, and the outfield for the Milwaukee Brewers of Major League Baseball (MLB).
 He also played with the Yokohama Taiyo Whales and Hanshin Tigers in the Japanese Central League.

-His two older brothers, John and Tom, also played in the Major Leagues.
+His two older brothers, John and Tom, also played in the major leagues.